 The recoverability of amounts shown for mineral property costs is dependent upon a number of factors including environmental risk, legal and political risk, the existence of economically recoverable mineral reserves, confirmation of the Company's interests in the underlying mineral claims, the ability of the Company to obtain necessary financing to complete exploration and development, and to attain sufficient net cash flow from future profitable production or disposition proceeds.
-As of December 31, 2013 the Company had working capital of \$6,300,587 (December 31, 2012 \$1,334,112) and a deficit of \$17,721,033 (December 31, 2012 \$16,713,822).
-The Company will require additional funding to meet its obligations and the costs of its operations.
+As of June 30, 2014 the Company had working capital of \$11,920,807 (December 31, 2013 \$6,300,587) and a deficit of \$18,614,826 (December 31, 2013 \$16,974,123).
+The Company has sufficient capital to continue its planed operations and to meet its obligations.